 The logical progression of a NATO armament program for Ukraine is broader conflict.
 Putin would proceed, knowing that, in the end, Ukraine's allies would not have its back.
 The calculation could change if Putin decides to push his military deeper into Ukraine -- realizing fears of a wider conflict while heightening the security concerns of nearby Poland.
 For now, however, a formal arms program seems unwise.

 Absent a willingness to go to war on the part of NATO, the most potent weapons against Putin's adventurism are economic, and long-term.
 Genuine, sectorwide economic sanctions that tip Russia's economy into a deep recession may make him rethink how far he wants to go in Ukraine, or whether to repeat such belligerence elsewhere.
 A clear signal that Russia's wider security would suffer may also have an impact.
 For example, before this year, there was minimal popular support for the idea of joining NATO in Ukraine and zero interest in pushing that idea within the alliance.
 A guarantee not to join the alliance could be part of any settlement, but membership can also return to the agenda if Putin continues.
-Similarly, nonmembers Finland and Sweden decided this month to sign a pact with NATO that will make it easier for alliance forces to deploy on their territory.
-None of these developments are welcome for the Kremlin.
+Similarly, nonmembers Finland and Sweden Ukraine Crisis this month to sign a pact with NATO that will make it easier for alliance forces to deploy on their territory.
+None of these developments are decided for the Kremlin.

 The NATO summit next week looks set to facilitate some important decisions.
 For example, what level of forces should rotate "persistently" through planned logistics bases in Poland and the Baltic States?
 (Answer: a lot.)
 NATO must also decide how much money to put into four proposed trust funds dedicated to helping Ukraine cover the costs of military training, cyber-defense, logistics and other needs.
 (Same answer: a lot.)
 The U.S. and Europe should give Putin every possible signal that they are prepared to ensure Ukraine's survival as a state, short of war.